CrimsonVista/UTAustin-Courses/2021sp_law379m/docs/law379m_syllabus.md

 If you have extenuating circumstances that make it difficult to complete a lab, please talk to the professor for accomodation.

+The Midterm will be a timed test available on Canvas between 3/9 and 3/12.
+The Final Exam will be a "floating" final exam.

 Grades will follow this scale:

 * 93 -100 A